hyosung11/OSSD/forge-your-future-notes.md

    1. apprenticeship phase
    2. projects that pay attentionto this role have strong communities which are worth seeking out
 5. Users
+   1. need people to use the project
+   2. provide feedback, bug reports and feature ideas
+   3. users the most important layer/role of all because (meet user needs and solve their problems)

+Know these most common roles in FOSS to navigate the hierarchy in most projects as you enter the world of FOSS contributing.

 ### Files You Should Know About Before You Start

 ### Issue Tracking

 ### Common Communication Routes

 ### Contributor License Agreement (CLA) / Developer Certificate of Origin (DCO)

 ### You're Ready to Find a Project